wolf-yuan-6115/dolphin/README.md

 ## 📽️ Graphics card support

-I haven't tried it, but your application will be ran in rootless environment, it might not work.
+I haven't tried it, but your application will be run in a rootless environment, so it might not work.